JB1HEY/SOLhunt/README.md

 - Only company can select winner for their bounty
 - No one can cancel or modify bounty after creation
 - Winner selection is one-time only
+- Expiry reclamation available to anyone after 6 months

 ### Safety Checks
 - Prize amount must be > 0
-- Description hash max 64 characters (IPFS CID)
+- Description hash max 64 characters
 - Checked math (no overflows)
 - Double-completion prevention
+- Expiry timestamp validation

 ### Economic Security
 - Prize fully escrowed on creation
 - Company can't get money back (aligned incentives)
 - Platform fee automatically deducted
+- Expired funds reclaimed to treasury
 - No custody - all SOL in PDAs

 ## 🧪 Testing